 I have been a consistent practitioner of yoga ever since that first class in 1999.
 Being a dancer throughout my life, I was at first attracted to the physical side of the practice.
 I naturally fell into a vigorous Ashtanga Vinyasa style practice, which satisfied my love of movement as well as my somewhat type-A personality.
 Upon moving to Boulder, I began practicing at the Yoga Workshop and a few years later, completed my first 200 hour teacher training program with Richard Freeman.
 In the years following, my practice style began to shift, and I found that I started resonating more with the more creative side of Vinyasa yoga.
 I have since completed additional trainings with CorePower Yoga in the Vinyasa, Hot and Yin styles of Yoga, as well as my 500 hour ERYT with Gina Caputo and the Colorado School of Yoga.
 Most recently, I have fallen in love with Kaiut Yoga, and have just completed another 300 hours of training with Francisco Kaiut, the creator of this life-changing method.
 It has been an absolute game changer for me and my students.
 As a full-time yoga teacher, I approach my classes with curiosity, humor, honesty and a lightheartedness that is a result of the happiness I have found through the practice of yoga.
 For me, the practice not only exists in movement form on my mat, but I try to have it permeate in all of the other aspects of my life.

-While I am no longer affiliated with that studio, I still teach regular weekly public classes at various studios around the Boulder, Colorado front range area, as well as lead annual yoga retreats both locally and internationally.
+While I sold my studio in 2018, I still actively teach weekly public classes at various studios around the Boulder, Colorado area, as well as lead annual yoga retreats both locally and internationally.
 I am fully dedicated to my students growth and I love sharing this practice with anyone and everyone with an open mind and a curiousity of what's possible.
 It is my hope that my students can find true happiness, as I did many years ago, through the practice of yoga, and I look forward to joining you on this amazing journey!